 Some of us may also need additional help for a time in the form of gentle endocrine

 support, perhaps with bioidentical hormone replacement therapy.
-But regardless of
+Our article on faqs on menopause, perimenopause

-our personal management strategies, the discussion of menopause both within the
+personal management strategies, the discussion of menopause both within the ivory

-ivory towers of science and among women over coffee will hopefully continue, and
+towers of science and among women over coffee will hopefully continue, and women

-women across all cultures can learn to embrace this time of renewal and find meaning
+across all cultures can learn to embrace this time of renewal and find meaning and

 1 Melby, M. 2007.
 Chilliness: A vasomotor symptom in Japan.
 Menopause,